giubots/MultimodalChatbotCreator/backend/examples/README.md

         return Response(kb, context, True, payload={"show_name": False, "show_age": True})
     return Response(kb, context, False, utterance=kb["insert_name_err"])
 ```

+You can find more info regarding how to write the callback functions in the [framework documentation](../../framework/README.md).

 [comment]: <> (TODO: explain better the callback functions, how to create them)